SarahBeecroft/cromwellGATK4/README.md

         - The paths to your jar files will need to be updated
         - The path to your conda `activate` binary will need to be updated (e.g. `/data/miniconda/bin/activate`)

 6. Launch the job within a `screen` or `tmux` session, using `./launch_cromwell.sh`.
-When that has completed successfully, you can launch the second stage of the pipeline (joint calling) with `./launch_jointgt.sh`
+When that has completed successfully, you can launch the second stage of the pipeline (joint calling) with `./launch_jointgt.sh`.
+Ensure you pipe the stdout and stderr to a log file using (for example) `./launch_cromwell.sh &> cromwell.log`

 ### Overview of the steps in `Multisample_Fastq_to_Gvcf_GATK4.wdl`
 This part of the pipeline takes short-read, Illumina paired-end fastq files as the input.
 The outputs generated are sorted, duplicate marked bam files and their indices, duplicate metric information, and a GVCF file for each sample.
 The GVCF files are used as input for the second part of the pipeline (joint genotyping).